 Don’t go for the hard sell

-The content can also use specific, tangible call to actions (CTAs) like ‘request a demo’ or ‘download our white paper’ – these perform far better than ‘click here to find out more’.
-Your follow up contact should drive action, not self-promote.
+The content can also use specific, tangible call to action (CTAs) like ‘request a demo’ or ‘download our white paper’ – these perform far better than ‘click here to find out more’.
+Your follow-up contact should drive action, not self-promote.

 It’s important to analyse your performance at the trade show and the ROI it has provided.
 You could do this in a number of stages; immediately you can review the conversations that were had, how the team was engaging with people and if the message that was being delivered was consistent, or even if you had a social media strategy that was well aligned with the show and has since seen a growth in followers or engagement as a result.
 Of course, the long-term results will be based on the customers that were brought on board as a result of meeting at the show and the profits being made.